Thursday, December 27, 2012

 Veggie Boat

-Our weather data started showing a very good looking opportunity to travel north.
-It is a little sooner than we had planned to leave, but at this time of year the opportunities can be somewhat rare.
-For the past week or so, there have been several boats stuck in Providencia waiting to go north or south according to the circumstances of each.
+Our weather data started showing a very good-looking opportunity to travel north.
+It is a little sooner than we had planned to leave, but at this time of year, the opportunities can be somewhat rare.
+For the past week or so, there have been several boats stuck in Providencia waiting to go north or south, according to the circumstances of each.
 We remember last December, while we were in Providencia, when several boats were forced to stay there for several weeks.
 So with that in mind, we started working our way toward Porvenir to clear out of Panama and to stage our departure.

 On the subject of food, we do eat well on Ariel.
 Linda has become very expert at provisioning and planning a varied menu.
 This is very challenging as she needs to buy for several weeks in advance, often at stores with a much limited selection.